Businesses must begin to prepare for EU VAT amendments in 2020.

 Under the new rules, the starting point is that the intra-Community supply takes place in the link in which the goods are supplied to the taxable person that arranges the intra-Community transport or has this arranged.

 In order to apply the zero VAT rate on intra-Community supplies, a supplier should be able to provide evidence that the goods were dispatched from one EU Member State to another.
 Under the new rules, it will be presumed that goods were transported to another EU member state if the supplier can provide at least two independent, non-contradictory documents evidencing the transport of the goods such as a bill of lading or an air freight invoice.

 This will provide clarity across member states and simplify the process for businesses.

-VAT identification for the application of the zero rate on cross border supplies:
+VAT identification for the application of the zero rates on cross border supplies:

-Currently the zero rate can apply to an Intra Community supply even if the customer does not provide a valid VAT number issued by another member state.
+Currently, the zero rates can apply to an Intra Community supply even if the customer does not provide a valid VAT number issued by another member state.

 With the “quick fixes” adopted by the Council, from 1 January 2020 the zero rate will only apply where the customer provides a valid VAT number and the VIES/ESL returns are correctly filed.